A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Your HSA belongs to you, regardless of what happens with your health insurance.
 But if you switch to a non-HDHP (or if you gain coverage under a second health plan in addition to your HDHP), you have to stop making contributions to your HSA at that point.
 You can still withdraw tax-free funds from the HSA to pay medical expenses, including out-of-pocket costs under your new non-HDHP health plan.

-You can no longer contribute to an HSA once you’re enrolled in Medicare — even if, for example, you continue to work and have HDHP coverage from an employer, in addition to Medicare.
+You can no longer contribute to an HSA once you’re enrolled in Medicare — even if you continue to work and have HDHP coverage from an employer, in addition to Medicare.
 But you can continue to withdraw tax-free funds from your HSA after you’re enrolled in Medicare, as long as you use the money to cover out-of-pocket medical expenses, including Medicare premiums (this is discussed in more detail below).

 How do I report HSA information to the IRS?